 Your credit score isn’t impacted by looking at multiple interest rate offers.
 That’s because lenders only do a “soft credit pull” when you first get an interest rate quote.
 Only when you fill out the complete application will it show up on your credit report.

 When you get your offers, look at the loan term (length of the loan), interest rates and monthly payment.
 It’s the right combination of these three things that can lead to savings.

 How the refinancing calculator finds you the best deal

 With a $100,000 loan at a 6%, your standard 10-year payment would be $1,110.
 If you wished to pay that loan balance off in five years, you’d pay $1,933 a month.

 Doing so would save you a collective $17,227 in interest from getting rid of finance charges earlier.

 Here’s where this calculator comes in to see your savings:

-- A 5 year fixed rate of 4% on $100,000 produces a payment of $1,841 instead of $1,933.
-The total interest savings are $22,725 compared with the 6% 10 year fixed rate loan.
-Refinancing in this case saved you $5,498 over 5 years.
+- A five-year fixed rate of 4% on $100,000 results in a payment of $1,841 instead of $1,933.
+The total interest savings are $22,725 compared with the 6% 10-year fixed-rate loan.
+Refinancing, in this case, saved you $5,498 over five years.

+Yes, you can refinance more than once.
+If your credit improves significantly, you can start shopping around again to refinance your student loans.
 Plug in your own numbers to the student loan refinancing calculator above and see how much it could save you.